VIvanova1/alyeska/README.md

 # Alyeska Desktop App

-Alyeska is a desktop application designed for companies to manage personnel information efficiently.
+Alyeska is a desktop application engineered to digitize personnel management, ensuring swift and efficient access to essential information.
+Designed to facilitate rapid retrieval and management of employee data, Alyeska transforms the traditional approach to workforce administration.
+With a focus on digital efficiency, it offers a centralized platform where organizations can effortlessly create, organize, and access comprehensive employee profiles, ensuring that crucial details are at your fingertips whenever you need them.

 **Visit the live application: [Alyeska Live Demo](https://alyeska.vercel.app/)**